-As the University Expeditions Advisor for the Royal Geographical Society, David advised countless teams undertaking expeditions and fieldwork overseas, and represented the Society around the country.
-This presentation will help turn dreams into reality - a focused, practical and entertaining talk providing inspiration and information on all aspects of expedition planning.
-David regularly spoke on expedition planning for the Royal Geographical Society at their annual expedition planning seminar 'Explore' held every November.
+As the University Expeditions Advisor for the Royal Geographical Society, I advised countless teams undertaking expeditions and fieldwork overseas, and represented the Society around the country. this presentation will help turn dreams into reality - a focused, practical and entertaining talk providing inspiration and information on all aspects of expedition planning.
+I regularly spoke on expedition planning for the Royal Geographical Society at their annual expedition planning seminar 'Explore' held every November.

 Expedition planning guide

 I also wrote the Royal Scottish Geographical Society's "Exploring New Frontiers - A guide to planning expeditions and team research projects in the field".
 It was written with expeditions doing fieldwork in mind, but much of the content will be of assistance to any type of expedition.
 It has been updated and republished and it is available here as a book (£3.99 to cover expenses) or as a download (£3).

 Chapter 1: The first sections of Chapter 1 are aimed at helping someone, who's at the early stages of their thinking, to understand what expeditions are and what they might achieve.
 The chapter looks at what sort of science an expedition might tackle, where project ideas might come from, the importance of having a clear aim and supporting objectives, and what you need to consider when assembling a team.